swcarpentry/git-novice/episodes/04-changes.md

 Author: Vlad Dracula <vlad@tran.sylvan.ia>
 Date:   Thu Aug 22 09:51:46 2013 -0400

-    Start notes on Mars as a base
+    Start notes on Sitrep as a base
 ```

 `git log` lists all commits  made to a repository in reverse chronological order.